rei-kaizen/rei-kaizen/README.md

 - 👋 Hi, I’m @rei-kaizen
-- 👀 I’m interested in programming and computer engineering
+- 👀 I’m interested in programming and robotics
-- 🌱 I’m currently learning python and such..
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on my projects
+- 💞️ I’m looking to collaborate on my studies
-- 📫 How to reach me ... just hmu
+- 📫 How to reach me reikaizen1982@gmail.com

 <!---
 rei-kaizen/rei-kaizen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.